 - Viva Insights: Balance productivity and wellbeing with data-driven insights.

 - Viva Topics: Connect to knowledge and experts.

 - Viva Learning: Make learning a natural part of your day.

 - Viva Connections: Stay engaged and informed.

 Yammer is Microsoft’s enterprise-based social media tool that allows leaders to keep their people up to date on important matters and enables colleagues to stay connected with one another.

 Meet the Experts: join the discussion on employee experience and technical debt

-If your business has employee experience on the agenda and is looking to adopt new technologies, join us on 24 February when James Lewis, Head of Sales Expertise, and Daniel Hipkin, Solution Expert, will host a live discussion on technical debt.
-Register for ‘Taking control of your technical debt’
+If your business has employee experience on the agenda and is looking to adopt new technologies, join James Lewis, Head of Sales Expertise, and Daniel Hipkin, Solution Expert, as they discuss technical debt in our on-demand webinar.